JustinGoheen/quant-lab/README.md

 conda activate lit-quant
 ```

-Then, install an editable version of lightning-quant with:
+Then, install an editable version of quant-lab with:

 ```sh
 pip install -e .